AnyChart/docs.anychart.com/Basic_Charts_Types/Scatter_Chart.md

   ]);
 ```

-As you can see we've created to series one of "Line" type, the second of "Spline" type.
-Now, we just set **anychart.scatterChart()**, as mentioned above and scatter chart are ready to be displayed:
+As you can see we've created two Line series on the scatter plot:

 {sample}BCT\_ScatterChart\_01{sample}

 ### Bubble Chart

 Scatter Bubble Charts are widely used in many analytical studies an it is one of the popular tools for identifying and illustrating industry clusters.
 Essentially, these charts allow four different variables to be plotted within the same graph, making it easy to assess relative economic performance.

-As we've said Bubble charts can be used to plot up to 4 different variables on the single plot:
+Bubble charts can be used to plot up to 4 different variables on the single plot:

 ```
   chart.bubble([